Key Takeaways

 Commercial Food

 Pick a commercial hamster food formulated specifically for dwarf hamsters.
 These blends are balanced to meet their higher energy needs while keeping sugar content in check.
-Your veterinarian can help you determine the right portion size—generally a teaspoon per hamster per day, adjusted for age, weight, and activity level.
+Your veterinarian can help you figure out the right portion size—generally a teaspoon per hamster per day, adjusted for age, weight, and activity level.
 Remove any uneaten food after 24 hours to prevent spoilage.

 Fresh Treats

 In the evening, when your hamster is waking up and ready to munch, you can offer small amounts of fresh foods.
 Think oats, thin slices of carrot, a bit of broccoli, or leafy greens like romaine or kale.
-Just a pea‑size portion is enough.
-Remove any fresh items after a few hours so they don’t spoil inside the cage.
+Just a pea-size portion is plenty.
+Remove any fresh items after a few hours so they don't spoil inside the cage.

 Common Health Problems